You know I’m a huge fan of both Costco and ALDI, and I shop both of them regularly.

 As with any food purchases, if goal number one is to get the best per-unit price, goal number two MUST be to use it wisely.
 It’s never a good deal if it gets slimy and you have to toss it!

 An important piece of insurance against food waste is meal planning.
-Plan to Eat, a longtime KS sponsor, is a great tool to keep all your recipes and the food you have purchased in order and on the table instead of in the garbage, saving you even more money every time you plan.
+Plan to Eat is a great tool to keep all your recipes and the food you have purchased in order and on the table instead of in the garbage, saving you even more money every time you plan.

 The Bottom Line on Costco vs. ALDI